VLDG2712/YT2MP3Sharp/README.md

         - .NET Core 8.0.5

     Disclaimer:

-!
-I don't recommend downloading copyrighted material with it, USE AT YOUR OWN RISK!
+        -  !
+I don't recommend downloading copyrighted material with it, USE AT YOUR OWN RISK !

-!
-For Entertainment and Educational purposes only
+        -  !
+For Entertainment and Educational purposes only !

+        -  !
+Feel Free to Edit the code and Publish !

 Copyright (c) 2024, Constantinesei Vlad (VLDG2712)